top of page

 In 2017, Dr. Keunyoung Oh became the department chair, leading RUNWAY's transformation into an anti-racist department, harnessing the annual fashion show to address systemic racism in the fashion industry.
 Buffalo State's Fashion and Textile Technology Department is unwavering in its commitment to promoting diversity and inclusivity within the world of fashion.

 RUNWAY's storied history reflects a dynamic journey of growth and transformation.
 Throughout the years, it has not merely been a fashion show but a platform for innovation and evolution.
-The transitions from one venue to another, from collaborating with the AKG and Burchfield Penney Art Center to adapting to the challenges posed by the pandemic, showcase its adaptability and resilience.
+The transitions from one venue to another, from collaborating with the Buffalo AKG Art Museum and Burchfield Penney Art Center to adapting to the challenges posed by the pandemic, showcase its adaptability and resilience.
 These changes have allowed RUNWAY to continually reinvent itself, keeping pace with the shifting landscape of the fashion industry.

 In 2024, Dr. Arlesa Shephard became Chair of Buffalo State’s Fashion and Textile Technology Department, bringing a student-centered, inclusive vision to the role.
 Under her leadership, the department continues to prepare students for success in the nearly $2 trillion global fashion industry through hands-on experiences, strong industry partnerships, and a deep commitment to creativity, innovation, and equity.

-Today, under the leadership of Erin Habes, Dr. Arlesa Shephard and Dr. Shantell Reid, RUNWAY has become more than just a runway show; it represents a dedication to providing educational opportunities through scholarships, addressing systemic issues through social justice advocacy, and making education accessible to all.
+Today, under the leadership of Erin Habes, Dr. Arlesa Shephard, and Dr. Shantell Reid, RUNWAY has become more than just a fashion show—it is a movement dedicated to empowering students and creating impact through fashion.

 Awards